C-Chads/tinygl/README.md

 * The only supported texture size and format is RGB 256x256

-* there is no GL_BLEND compatibility whatsoever
+* Blending is in development.

 * A lot of prototypes are missing.